Tags:

 Are worth more than their pay

-And it's time a few of them were recognized.
+And it's time a few of were recognized.

 Hello Detroit auto workers,